Puzzle Game Creators – Developer Interview

 Hiromu Nagashima – Namco VS Department manager; joined Namco in 1978.
 Developed Sky Kid and Pro Yakyuu Family Stadium as leader of the so-called “Pikkari Team”.

-Babel no Tou was the first game I ever designed, and one I was deeply involved with.
-Back then, I was working for Namco as a mechanical design engineer, designing arcade cabinets and such, and that was right around the time the Famicom came out.
+Babel no Tou was the first game I ever designed.
+Back then, I was working for Namco as a mechanical design engineer on arcade cabinets, right around the time the Famicom came out.
 Video games were starting to enter the home in earnest and it seemed like the potential for games was widening; I naturally wanted to make a game myself, working at Namco and all, so that’s how the project kicked off.

 The reason I pitched a puzzle game was because I thought the appeal of the game would be something people could grasp from the design stage — the deterministic, rules-based world of a puzzle game is such that the fun of the game is easy to communicate on paper.
 At that time, challenging puzzle games like Sokoban and Lode Runner were popular, so I wanted to make a home game in that vein that was even better… one day, as I absentmindedly stared off into space, I suddenly envisioned tons of rocks clanking down on top of each other and towering off into the sky, and I thought that with the right rules, that could make for a pretty exciting game.